letta-ai/agentic-learning-sdk/README.md

 client = OpenAI()

-# Add memory to your agent with one line
+# Add continual learning with one line
 with learning(agent="my_assistant"):
     # Your LLM call - conversation is automatically captured
     response = client.chat.completions.create(